Is Eating Capsicum during Pregnancy Safe?

 Megha Mukhija (Paediatric Nutritionist)

-When you get pregnant, it is widely recommended that you adopt a healthy, nutritious, and well-balanced diet that consists of plenty of fruits and vegetables.
-Green vegetables should definitely be included, as they contain many vitamins and minerals that are essential to the proper growth and development of a foetus.
+Adopting a healthy, nutritious, and well-balanced diet with plenty of fruits and vegetables is widely recommended when you get pregnant.
+Green vegetables like capsicum during pregnancy should be included, as they contain many vitamins and minerals essential to a foetus’s proper growth and development.
 Capsicum, or bell pepper, is one such green veggie!

-There are plenty of benefits of eating green capsicum during pregnancy.
-If you are pregnant, including capsicum in your diet is a great way to maintain your health throughout the nine month period.
-To know more about the benefits of eating capsicum during pregnancy, read on below!
+So, the question is, “Is capsicum good for pregnancy?”
+There are plenty of benefits to eating green capsicum during pregnancy.
+Including capsicum in your diet is a great way to maintain your health throughout the nine months.
+Read below to learn more about the benefits of eating capsicum during pregnancy!

 Can You Eat Capsicum During Pregnancy?

-Capsicum is a healthy vegetable that you can consume at any point in life.
-You can eat capsicum during your pregnancy, as it has tons of benefits.
+Capsicum is a healthy vegetable you can consume anywhere in life.
+It has many benefits during pregnancy, particularly its vitamin C content (1).
 However, it should be eaten in the right form and quantity.
 Do not eat too much.

 Nutritional Value of Capsicum

 Capsicum is generally used in our cuisine to elevate flavour or enhance the visual appeal of the plate.
-But, there is a lot more to it!
-Capsicum contains a wide range of vitamins and minerals that are necessary for our body.
+But there is a lot more to it!
+Capsicum contains a wide range of vitamins and minerals necessary for our body.

-The nutritional constitution in 100g of capsicum is distributed as follows:
+If you want to consume bell peppers during pregnancy, here are some things you should know.
+The nutritional constitution in 100g of capsicum is distributed as follows (2):

 Nutrient Value